Dual Enrollment/Dual Credit Program

 - Will my credits transfer to another institution?

-While our ultimate goal is to have you continue your education with Glenville State College we do understand that you may wish to continue your education with another institution.
-Please know that we offer general studies courses so that your credits are more likely to transfer.
+While our goal is to have you continue your education with Glenville State University, we do understand that you may wish to continue your education with another institution.
+As a fully accredited institution, Glenville State University is covered under the West Virginia Higher Education Policy Commission articulation agreement that mandates recognition and acceptance of courses taken across public colleges and universities in West Virginia.
 It is your responsibility to contact the institutions you are thinking about enrolling in to check on the transferability of your credits.